jac-now/Password-Generator-Webapp/README.md

 # abmsdpassgen
-Dockerized web app password generator for service desk
+A dockerized web app version of my password generator at https://github.com/jac-now/projects/blob/main/Python/passwordgenerator.py modified for use at the service desk.

 # Introduction

 This is a simple yet secure password generator web app built using Flask (Python) and Docker.
-It provides a user-friendly interface to generate strong and random passwords for various purposes.
+It provides a user-friendly interface to generate strong, random, and memorable passwords for various purposes.

 ## Features